Suspect in California officer's shooting death is captured

 English was Singh's third language.
 He had a thick accent but took speech classes to improve his communication, the chief said.

-When a gunfight broke out, Singh tried to defend himself but apparently did not hit the suspect, Christianson said.
+When the suspect began firing, Singh tried to defend himself but apparently did not hit the suspect, Christianson said.

-Associated Press writers Jocelyn Gecker and Daisy Nguyen in San Francisco contributed to this report.
+Associated Press writers Daisy Nguyen in San Francisco, Amanda Lee Myers in Los Angeles and Kathleen Ronayne in Sacramento contributed to this report.

-This story has been corrected to show that the officer's first name was misspelled.